-The OnePlus 3 has an unbelievable 6GB of RAM, which seems… unnecessary, really, but more is better, right?
-Samsung's phone "only" packs in 4GB by comparison, but we didn't notice any sluggishness in multitasking on either device.
-They're both running top-of-the-line hardware and you can't go wrong either way.
+The OnePlus 3 has an almost unbelievable 6GB RAM inside, which seems… unnecessary, really, but more is better, right?
+Samsung's phone "only" packs in 4GB by comparison, but we didn't notice any sluggishness in multitasking during use on either device.
+They're both running top-of-the-line hardware.
+You can't go wrong either way.

-Both phones also run versions of Android 6.0 Marshmallow, with Samsung opting for its TouchWiz skin and OnePlus using OxygenOS.
-TouchWiz is much less objectionable than it used to be and isn't overwhelmingly cluttered or ugly, but we prefer something closer to stock – and OxygenOS mostly fits the part in that regard.
+Both are also running versions of Android 6.0 Marshmallow, with Samsung opting for its TouchWiz skin and OnePlus using OxygenOS.
+TouchWiz is much less objectionable than in some years' past and isn't overwhelmingly cluttered or ugly, but we prefer something closer to stock – and OxygenOS mostly looks the part in that regard.

 All about perks

-Both devices house a 3,000mAh battery and should last you a day if you're not spending that entire balance running eye-popping 3D games and streaming video over 4G.
-But in our tests, the Galaxy S7 was more likely to last a bit longer, pushing past the 24-hour mark at times even with solid use throughout the day.
+Both devices have a 3,000mAh battery pack within and both should last you a day if you're not spending that entire balance running eye-popping 3D games and streaming video over 4G.
+But in our testing, the Galaxy S7 was more likely to last a bit longer, pushing past the 24-hour mark at times even with solid use throughout the day.

-The Galaxy S7 also has a couple of other big perks in this year's edition that also aren't found on the OnePlus 3, namely waterproofing and microSD support.
+And the Galaxy S7 has a couple of other big perks in this year's edition that also aren't found on the OnePlus 3, namely waterproofing and microSD support.
 The 64GB found on the OnePlus 3 is plenty generous, but if you need more, well… you aren't getting it.
 At least you have the expandable option with the Galaxy S7.

 Winner: Samsung Galaxy S7